toebeann/gib/README.md

 > nor any mods you have installed for any games.
 For that, see
 > [Uninstalling BepInEx](#uninstalling-bepinex).

-As of gib v0.2, gib is installed and executed with [bun](https://bun.sh/). gib and its dependencies (besides bun) take up ~32 MB of space, and bun takes up ~64 MB, making for a total less than ~100 MB, which is pretty negligible.
+As of gib v0.8, gib is a single-file executable created with [bun](https://bun.sh/) which takes up a negligible ~76 MB of space.

 If you do want to uninstall gib for the miniscule space saving, simply execute the following command in Terminal: